JeschkeLab/DeerLabWorkshop2023/notebooks/00-Installing-Python.md

-# Installing Python
+# 1) Installing Python

 ## Windows

-The simplest way to install Python if from the Windows store.
+1. The simplest way to install Python is direct from the [Python website](https://www.python.org/downloads/windows/).
+Please download the windows installer for your processor type (nearly always 64bit) and the latest version 3.11.x

+2. Run the installer (that you have just downloaded).
+Follow the install instructions. **It is important that you tick** `Add python to PATH`
+3. Check the installation
+    1. Open Command Prompt
+    2. Run the command `python`
+    3.

 ## MacOS

-The best way to install python on MacOS is from the offical website()
+The best way to install python on MacOS is from the offical [Python website](https://www.python.org/downloads/windows/).

 ## Linux

-# Installing packages
+# 2) Installing packages
 The easiest way to install packages is using the python package manager pip.
 This will install packages along with any depencies that they might have.

 The latest version of deerlab can be installed with: